A Strong Foundation Building For Your Child Is A Must: Start Before It’s Too Late

 The curriculum does not have examinations or grades for students in the PYP.
 It is an approach of self-learning, as they decide how much and to what level they wish to study.
 The idea is to instil a sense of responsibility among students, especially at the tender age.

 However, there is a PYP Exhibition, held in the final year of PYP.
-It essentially is an enquiry based, a real-life project that a student has to do on their own right from start until the end.
+It essentially is an enquiry-based, real-life project that a student has to do on their own right from the start until the end.

 2. IB – Middle Years Program (MYP)